Vanille-N/website/www/treebor/src/range.md

 Since the range on which an access is performed is known, the remaining difficulty is to determine the range on which a reborrow should be performed and which locations the pointer should receive permissions on.
+These difficulties were noted in

 - [Issue #276: handling `extern type`](https://github.com/rust-lang/unsafe-code-guidelines/issues/276)
 - [Issue #134: range of raw pointers is too strict](https://github.com/rust-lang/unsafe-code-guidelines/issues/134)